AaronDobbe/wl3-randomizer/README.md

 # wl3-randomizer
 Wario Land 3 Randomizer

 This is a randomizer for Wario Land 3!
 It shuffles the contents of all 100 treasure chests, allowing for a new playthrough every time.
-If you want, you can also randomize the world map and game music!
+If you want, you can also randomize the world map, key locations, game music, and other things!
 No matter what, everything will be shuffled in a way that allows you to complete the game.

 ## Downloads
 Download the randomizer at: https://github.com/AaronDobbe/wl3-randomizer/releases